FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Double-coat

-Double-coated breeds include: Collies, Malamutes, German Shepherd, Keeshond, Husky, Akita, Chows, Pomeranian, Golden Retriever, Shiba Inu, Samoyed, etc.
+Double-coated breeds include: Collies, Malamutes, German Shepherds, Keeshonds, Husky, Akita, Chows, Pomeranians, Golden Retriever, Shiba Inu, Samoyed, etc.

 Wire coat

-Brushing 2-3 times a week will help keep wiry coats free of tangles.
-A stiff brush is best for wire-coated dogs.
+Brushing 2-3 times a week will help keep wiry coats made of fine hair free of tangles as well as helping to remove loose hair.
+A stiff brush is best for wire-coated dogs since they often have a lot of loose hair.
 Brushing will not make the coat soft and silky, as wiry coats are meant to be rough.
+You can also use a slicker brush to remove any extra matts that may be in your dog’s fur.
 These coats need plucking or stripping of the dog’s hair, as well as combing and washing.
 Plucking is just what it sounds like: plucking off wild, old, or unwanted hairs.
-This will encourage the new hair growth and thin out an excessive coat.
+This will encourage new hair growth and thin out an excessive coat.
 This may be done using a stripping comb/brush or by hand.

 Wire-haired breeds include: Wire-haired Dachshund, Fox Terrier-wire, German shorthaired pointer, Irish Terrier, Scottish Terrier, Brussels Griffon, Irish wolfhound, West Highland White Terrier, Affenpinscher, etc.